Information for Quartix Technologies plc investors

 Roles and responsibilities of Chairman

-Paul Boughton resigned from his position as Non-Executive Chairman on 25 September 2023, and Andrew Walters was appointed as Chairman on 26 September 2023.
+Andrew Walters is the Executive Chairman.
 The Chairman is responsible for running the Board and ultimately for all corporate governance matters affecting the Group.

 The Chairman is responsible for leadership of the Board, setting its agenda and monitoring its effectiveness.
 He ensures effective communication with shareholders and that the Board is aware of the views of major shareholders.
 He ensures that the Executive Team develop a strategy which is supported by the Board as a whole.
 The Executive Team are responsible for executing the strategy once agreed by the Board.